Connect with others who understand.

 • Talking quickly about many different ideas at once

-• Overindulging in food, alcohol, or sexual activities
+• Overindulging in food or sexual activities

 • Having the sense of being unusually important or powerful